 Aging in Place Technology: Laurie Orlov

-Laurie Orlov is the Founder of Aging in Place Technology Watch, a market research firm that provides thought leadership, analysis, and guidance about technologies and related services that enable boomers and seniors to remain longer in their home of choice.
+Laurie Orlov is the Founder of Aging in Place Technology Watch, a market research firm that provides thought leadership, analysis, and guidance about technologies and related services that enable boomers and seniors to remain longer in their homes.

 In her previous career, Laurie spent more than 30 years in the technology industry, including 24 years in IT and 9 years as a leading industry analyst at Forrester Research.
 While there, she was often the first in the industry to identify technology trends and management strategies which have survived the test of time.
 She has spoken regularly and delivered keynote speeches at forums, industry consortia, conferences, and symposia, most recently on the business of technology for boomers and seniors.

 She has been featured on Caring.com, mature markets, SilverPlanet, Mobile Health News, and her blog entries are widely syndicated.
 She advises large organizations as well as non-profits and entrepreneurs about trends and opportunities in the age-related technology market.
 Her segmentation of this emerging technology market and trends commentary have been presented in the Journal of Geriatric Care Management.

 Her perspectives have been quoted in Business Week, Forbes, Kiplinger, the Toronto Star, and the New York Times.
 She has been profiled in the New York Times and the Huffington Post.
 She has a graduate certification in Geriatric Care Management from the University of Florida and a BA in Music from the University of Rochester.